AbsintheLabs/absinthe-adapters/projects/ichi/README.md

 [ ] Redis doesn't have key prefixing.
 Either we connect to another internal DB (easiest solution) or support key prefixing so that we can use instance for many adapters
 [ ] Auto-promise resolver with jitter + exponential backoff.
-Nice utility function we can use around the indexer [ ] Support proper indexer ordering (by logindex if multiple txs in the same block)
+Nice utility function we can use around the indexer [ ] Some params from the config should actually be loaded in from the env (like the rpc url if it's api key gated) [ ] Support proper indexer ordering (by logindex if multiple txs in the same block)

 ### Next Extensions

 [ ] Create a univ3 price feed that resolves the price to the other token (it will only make sense if you tie it to a stable pair to get the usd price)

+## The transaction/log metadata problem

+The sqd processor returns essentially 2 arrays: an array of event logs and an array of transactions that we're tracking.
+We currently have a handler called onLog() that runs over every single event log emitted.

+The reason we have these handlers is because they attach metadata to the events that we want to track: (for example, which block did something come from?) what was the block hash? what's the txhash? what's the time stamp? what about the gas of the transaction?

+I don't want to create separate functions between logs and transactions since events are independent of where they come from.

+What the applyLog does is attach metadata that is used for visibility later.

+The easiest thing to do would be to have transactions + logs have the same handler, and fields that don't apply by one or the other are just null.
+We COULD have separate handlers and a router between them, but I don't think it's worth the complexity given that Solana data is going to break our mental model around this very soon anyway.

+We probably want to keep onLog and onTransaction separate, since it makes it much easier to reason about where data is coming from.

+We want the same emit events to be returned from both onLog and onTransaction.

+I had to look into ts type narrowing to understand and how ts-pattern does clean pattern matching.
+Research time was helpful in this regard.

+In the engine, every time we see a log or a transaction, we route it to the adapter onLog handler.
+This call path is a bit confusing, but is really where the adapter library shines.

+1. sqd run() process sees a log
+2. engine.ingest() is called
+3. ingest() calls the adapters onLog or onTransaction handler and passes in the engine internals as the context
+4. if the onLog adapter code calls any emit functions, the engine will then call the appropriate internal engine method to update any state that it might need to

+The event handlers typically take in a context that holds the txHash, blockheight, ts.

+We can abstract this so that regardless of whether we're calling onLog, onTransaction, or if we have an EVM context or a solana context, we can still get this to work.

+For now, we are passing in the entire block, but this could prove problematic if we want to include solana later since we're passing in a huge unstructured object deep into the call stack, only to use some parameters.
+This makes separation of concerns quite difficult.

+there's a few paths:

+1. construct the normalized ctx based on whether it's a log, a transaction, or solana
+   1. this feels like the perfect use case for factory pattern (or factory function) ex. if 'evmlog' do this. if 'evmtx' do this. if 'solanalog' do this.
+      [ ] need to create a normalized ctx type
+2. pass in ctx to each of the emit functions that require it
+3. FOR NOW, keep block in there but make a note to remove it with //xxx:

 ## The priceable problem